 HPE will also discuss how deploying the oneM2M standard has helped it address the challenges of fragmentation, integration complexity, information sharing and high development cost.

-“The scope and diversity of the IoT is growing all the time and platforms such as HPE’s have a huge role in ensuring that everyone receives the best value and service from it,” said Dr. Omar Elloumi, Chair of the Technical Plenary at oneM2M.
+“The scope and diversity of the IoT is growing all the time and platforms such as HPE’s have a huge role in ensuring that everyone receives the best value and service from it,” said Roland Hechwartner, Vice Chair of the Technical Plenary at oneM2M.
 “The use of the oneM2M standard in its Universal IoT Platform is one of many major deployments of the standard over the last 12 months and we are sure the webinar will provide some great insight into this real-world application.”

 To register to listen or watch the free webinar, please follow this link: [LINK]